Implementing Assistive Tech solutions designed to detect and prevent trips and falls among elderly individuals.

 Alongside this aspect of the programme, we will also be working with LBR to :

 - Develop an AT catalogue for LBR – We will identify existing technology solutions on the market that meet the needs of users and offer cost benefits.
-We will then package these into an Assistive Technology catalogue for the LBR Adult Social Care teams, designed in partnership with staff, people who use services and local residents, incooporating learning from the pilot.
+We will then package these into an Assistive Technology catalogue for the LBR Adult Social Care teams, designed in partnership with staff, people who use services and local residents, incorporating learning from the pilot.
 This catalogue will be available as a centralised resource for care teams and, together with a tech showcase we will organise, will help to increase awareness of the different AT currently available and the range of situations that they can benefit.

 - Support cultural change around AT – We will also be helping to embed a culture change around assistive technology within the adult social care service, working with providers and service users to understand their attitudes and concerns around tech and its increasing role in care.
-This means we’ll explore potential use cases for new tech, and wider digital skills gaps and cultural factors that can support or hamper successful implementation (e.g., workforce beliefs about the ethics of A.I)
+This means we will explore potential use cases for new tech, and wider digital skills gaps and cultural factors that can support or hamper successful implementation (e.g., workforce beliefs about the ethics of A.I)

 Meet our current technology partners in this pilot